Greatversion/Weather-Pro/README.md

 9. **Persistent Data**: Saves the last searched cities using `SharedPreferences`, maintaining the recent searches even after the app is closed.
 10. **Glass Effect UI**: Uses a glassmorphic effect for various UI components, enhancing the visual appeal.

-## Screenshots

-Add screenshots of your app in different states here to give users a visual overview.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites